openjdk/guide/src/index.md

       [[performance]{.jbs-label}]{#performance}
     </td>
     <td class="dictionary">
-      Used to identify a bug with noticeable performance impact.
+      Used to identify an issue with noticeable performance impact.
 Either positive or negative.
     </td>
   </tr>
   <tr>